 Remember that you can adjust font sizes on each individual web page.
 To do so, hold Ctrl and press the + or – keys, hold Ctrl and scroll the mouse wheel up or down, or use the zoom options in Chrome’s menu.

-Windows 8-style apps actually scale nicely to high-density displays and offer crisp text and images without any of the bugs you’ll find on the desktop.
+Windows 8 or 10-style apps actually scale nicely to high-density displays and offer crisp text and images without any of the bugs you’ll find on the desktop.
 Using Windows 8 apps would be a great way to avoid all the problems with the desktop — if there were enough apps available.
 Switching to the new Windows 8 interface will be a non-starter for most people, especially since Microsoft doesn’t even offer versions of its own Office apps for the new interface.